Image of children holding hands near a main road banner image

 Reporting speeding or dangerous driving

 NSW Police are the responsible agency for driving violations on our roads.
 Police rely on information from the public to make our streets safer.
-You are encouraged to report instances of unsafe or reckless driving and breaches of law, including speeding and hooning behavior, by calling the Police Assistance Line on 131 444.
+You are encouraged to report instances of unsafe or reckless driving and breaches of law, including speeding and hooning behaviour, by calling the Police Assistance Line on 131 444.